WebOfTrust/keripy/README.md

 `0.6.7`

 ### Local installation - Docker build
-Run `docker build -t keripy .` to build your docker image.
+Run `docker build -f images/keripy.dockerfile -t keripy .` to build your docker image.

 Then run `docker run -it keripy /bin/bash` and you can run `kli version` from within the running container to play with KERIpy.